- Director, Harrington School; Associate Dean, College of Arts and Sciences; Professor, Communication Studies

 - Office Location: Davis Hall, Rm 101

-Adam David Roth graduated from the University of Pittsburgh’s business dual-degree program with a bachelor’s in Communication and Rhetoric and Business Administration.
+Adam David Roth graduated from the University of Pittsburgh’s business dual-major program with a bachelor’s in Communication and Rhetoric and Business Administration.
 He pursued his graduate studies at the University of Iowa, where he earned his M.A. and Ph.D. in Communication Studies and Rhetoric and a post-graduate certificate in interdisciplinary inquiry.
-In 2007, Adam was appointed as an Assistant Professor and basic course director in the Department of Communication Studies at the University of Rhode Island.
+In 2007, Adam was appointed as an assistant professor and basic course director in the Department of Communication Studies at the University of Rhode Island.
 He was promoted to Associate Professor in 2013.
 In 2014, Adam was appointed interim director of the Harrington School of Communication and Media.
 In 2017, he was selected to become associate dean of the College of Arts and Sciences and permanent director of the Harrington School.
-Through an interdisciplinary approach to scholarship and teaching and a passion for experiential learning, the Harrington School is a global leader in communication and media research and education.
+Through an interdisciplinary approach to scholarship and teaching and a passion for experiential learning, the Harrington School has emerged as one of America’s leading schools of communication and media with a global impact.

-As a teacher, Adam delivers a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, and graduate seminars on the rhetoric of medical discourses.
+As a teacher, Adam has delivered a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, as well as graduate seminars on the history of rhetoric and medicine.
 His teaching has earned him several prestigious honors, including the Douglas Ehninger Award for Teaching Excellence and The University of Iowa Outstanding Teaching Award.